karthikziffer/karthikziffer.github.io/_posts/2021-07-03-statistically-stopping-of-neural-network-training.md

 In the context of Auto ML, along with above conditions, two of the most popular conditions are used.

-- Median stopping rule: Where a run is stopped if its performance falls below the median of other trials at similar points in time.
+- **Median stopping rule**: Where a run is stopped if its performance falls below the median of other trials at similar points in time.
-- Hyper Band: Where runs are placed into brackets and low performing runs in each bracket are stopped.
+- **Hyper Band**: Where runs are placed into brackets and low performing runs in each bracket are stopped.